- The Fender Stratocaster vs Telecaster: Which One is Best? - August 4, 2022

 Have you ever had the experience where you’re playing your guitar and it sounds great one day, but the next day it just didn’t sound anywhere close to the day before?

 Depending on where you live, humidity can be either a minor issue that doesn’t really affect you or your instrument or a major issue that can cause serious damage to your instrument.
+If you don’t take proper care of the wood that your guitar is made from, disastrous things can happen!

-No matter what your situation may be, humidity is something is always around and if you’re concerned about taking care of your instrument, you should have the humidity in the room you’re storing your instrument in under control.
+No matter what your situation may be, humidity is something that is always around and if you’re concerned about taking care of your instrument, you should have the humidity in the room you’re storing your instrument in under control.

 Having a high-quality humidifier with you is just as important as having a good tuner and a good set of strings with you.
 Matter of fact, a humidifier of quality is one of the most important factors of keeping your guitar in the best shape possible.